ansiwen/octogram/README.md

 My single-threaded C++ implementation found all possible solutions (16146) in 22 minutes on a 2.6 GHz CPU, compiled with g++ 4.4.3 and -O3.

 This is my implementation in Go, that can find solutions concurrently (see -d option).
+It can find all solutions in under two minutes on a 12 core system.

 I am very interested in even faster algorithms or hints how I can further improve my algorithm, so please comment!